BraidenGole/C/DoublyLinkedList/README.md

-New implementation of a doubly linked list.
+New implementation of a doubly linked list 2021-06-30.